sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

     <!-- border -->![001](046.png)

-3. **Save** the Form, close the Form Editor and go back to the Order Processing Tab.
+3. **Save** the Form, close the Form Editor and go back to the Order Processing tab.

     <!-- border -->![001](047.png)